leventarican/opencv/README.md

-# OpenCV: Computer Vision
+# OpenCV: hands-on
-* Computer Vision library
+* OpenCV is the most widely used computer vision library

 ## install prerequirements, environment
 * we will use a virtual environment